jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 This isn’t a major issue until the designer decides that a different creational design pattern might be a better choice.
 Then what?
 Change the existing method name to match the new creational pattern and break the API for any existing client code?
 Maintain the existing method name and imply a creation mechanism that’s no longer applicable?
 Neither choice is ideal.

 Let’s return to API principles.
 An API should be designed from the client’s point of view, not the designers.
 Therefore, design the Creational API as one should for all APIs.
-The client code doesn’t care about the creational design pattern.
+The client code doesn’t care about the creational design pattern or its implementation details.
 That’s the concern of the designer.
 The client code only desire is to acquire an object instance.

 I started to use `acquire()` for all of my creational method names, regardless of the actual creational mechanism being used.
-The name can still be modified for client context, for example: `acquireByName(Name name)`.
+The name can still be modified for additional client context, for example: `acquireByName(Name name)`.

 ## The Sin of Omission
-I was a C++ developer when I learned the design patterns around 2004.
+I was a C++ developer when I learned the design patterns in 2004.
 Memory management was always a major concern with C++.
 The GoF don’t address memory management in their design pattern book, and C++ is one of their two demonstration languages.
 Some of their C++ examples leak memory.

 Some creation mechanisms required memory clean up, whereas others did not.
 How would the client code know when to delete memory or not, especially with my creational agnostic `acquire()` method name, which provided no clues as to whether the returned object should be deleted or not.